FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 the Audit Board to sign off on the round.

-Orange arrows on the screenshots indicate features described in the text of the Ru Bbook.
+Orange arrows on the screenshots indicate features described in the text of the Run Book.

 # County Admin Functions